 There are strict rules on giving notice for a TEN.
 A standard TEN must be received by the licensing authority at least 10 working days before the event.
 10 working days excludes the day the notice is received and the first day of the event.

 If there are less than 10 working days before the event, you need to apply for a late TEN which must be received by authorities no less than 5 working days before the event.

 If objections are received to a standard TEN, you are entitled to a hearing before the licensing committee.
 However, an objection to a late TEN results in the TEN being automatically rejected as there is no right to a hearing.

 Where you have not issued a TEN electronically to the council, a copy of a TEN must also be sent to the police and environmental health officer at the same time.

 The TEN will be made in an individual’s name.

 If for whatever reason, the holder of the TEN is no longer employed at the premises and they are unlikely to agree to remain legally responsible for the event, you would need to reissue the TEN (unless the individual has agreed to sign a nomination notice consenting to another person being responsible for the event).

-It is therefore best to ensure that the individual who’s name the TEN has been issued is still employed at the premises at the time the event goes ahead.
+It is therefore best to ensure that the individual whose name the TEN has been issued is still employed at the premises at the time the event goes ahead.

-If you are doing anything unusual outside your standard style of operation then consider consulting the local police licensing team on your proposal before you issue the TEN to ensure that they are ‘on side’.
+If you are doing anything unusual outside your standard style of operation then consider consulting the local police licensing team and maybe also the local council environmental health (noises nuisance) officer on your proposal before you issue the TEN to ensure that they are ‘on side’.

 50 TENs can be given by a personal licence holder per year (10 of which can be late TENs) or 5 for a non Personal Licence holder (2 of which can be late TENs).